mayurOciSA/NAT64_With_NLB/README.md

 1) Public IPv4 internet via NAT64 NVAs via OCI NAT Gateway(NATGW) &
 2) Public GUA internet via NAT66 NVAs via OCI Internet Gateway(IGW).

 Solution is self-contained in a seperate VCN called Proxy VCN.
-Proxy VCN has 3 private subnets.
-One for two NLBs, 2nd for NAT64 backend(s)/NVAs & 3rd for NAT66 backend(s)/NVAs.
+Proxy VCN has 3 subnets.
+One private subnet for two NLBs, 2nd private subnet for NAT64 backend(s)/NVAs & 3rd public subnet for NAT66 backend(s)/NVAs.
 Each NLB is private, dual-stack, acting in transparent (bump-in-the-wire) mode with IPv6 ULA address.
+4th subnet is private subnet for OCI Bastion SOCK5 proxy.

 The focus of this terraform is on Proxy VCN, NLBs within it and backends performing NAT64/NAT66.
 Needless to say, there should no overlap of IP addresses in VCN X(your ULA VCNs) and Proxy VCN.